shiersb/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-update-process-for-office-365-proplus.md

 When you install Office 365 ProPlus, a scheduled task called Office Automatic Updates is created.
 This scheduled task is configured to look for updates at the following times:

-- Every Sunday, Tuesday, and Friday, at a randomly selected time between 3:00 AM and 7:00 AM.
+- Daily, at a randomly selected time between 3:00 AM and 7:00 AM.

-- 15, 30, and 75 minutes after the user logs on to the computer.
+- At logon of any user.

+- When the computer is idle.

 ![Automatic updates](images/2a4e0cfb-828b-4881-9db9-468a2b597b7d.jpg)